schnee/tangled/docs/README.md

 A static visual is [available](./tangled.png), as is an [interactive](./tg.html) version (hover your cursor in the upper-right for the controls; uses [plotly](https://plot.ly/)).
 I welcome pull requests, especially ones that will allow me to annotate the interactive version.
 I would especially appreciate help in animating the growth and evolution of the network over time.

+In an effort to cleanup the visual, I suppressed the labels for nodes that are not part of any network triangles, and therefore unlikely to participate in communities.
+You can still read (some of) the suppressed labels as they have merely been lightened.
+If you head to the aforementioned visualizer, you'll be able access everything.

 [![A tangled web](./tangled.png)](./tangled.png)

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)